trueautomation/ta-docs/docs/capybara_rspec.md

-# Creating your first test in TrueAutomation using Capybara + RSpec
+# Creating your first test in TrueAutomation using Capybara/RSpec

 1. Initialize TrueAutomation project on your machine in the preferred folder. (for details checkout the [Easy Setup Guide](easy_setup.md))